tanzyy96/gimmeworkbot/README.md

 ## Continue off from here

 Next up, we want to allow editing of todos.
-Might have to implement /edit todo washing, or something like that.
+We will continue using /todo, but check against existing todos names instead.

-Can actually route it to call existing command helpers for reuse.
+Currently completed until point inline keyboard for edit desc and edit deadline :D